 If you weren’t aware a new Halloween movie is coming out on October 19th.
 The film is a sequel, or is it a soft reboot?
-Either way it’s the first Halloween film in nine years.
+Either way, it’s the first Halloween film in nine years.
 Or as the makers want you to believe, the first in 40 years.
-What this means is that writer/director David Gordon Green along with his fart-ner (funny?) in crime Danny McBride have penned a direct sequel to the original Halloween.
+What this means is that writer/director David Gordon Green along with his fart-ner (funny?) in crime Danny McBride has penned a direct sequel to the original Halloween.
 One that erases Halloween’s entire legacy after John Carpenter’s 1978 original.

 Is there anything I can get out of my umpteenth viewing of Halloween?
 Yes, there is.
-Because as many times as you watch a great movie chances are it will mean different things to you at different points in your life.
-The first time I watched Halloween as giddy elementary schooler, I jumped and squealed at the scares.
+Because as many times as you watch a great movie, chances are it will mean different things to you at different points in your life.
+The first time I watched Halloween as a giddy grade-schooler, I jumped and squealed at the scares.
 As a teen, I saw more slasher films and the effect of Carpenter’s classic lessened.
 The last time I watched Halloween—before yesterday that is—was in college, late on Halloween night in a double bill with The Last Exorcism.
 Watching Halloween after a gory found footage film made the slasher feel quaint by comparison.
 If you see a slew of contemporary slashers before Halloween you might also think Halloween is a tame and cliched film.
 But is a film cliche if it’s the progenitor of said cliches?
 No, and I’m happy to announce that my umpteenth viewing of Halloween proved to me once again, that this is one of the greatest horror movies ever made.

 “What about Leatherface?”
 This is a fair come back.
-Again I would argue that 1) Leatherface barely kills anybody 2) The rest of the family is just as scary (if not more) and 3) the film itself isn’t a slasher.
+Again I would argue that 1) The rest of the family is just as scary (if not more) and 2) the film itself isn’t a slasher.
 Come at me nerds.
 What I mean by “Boogeyman” is an unstoppable force of evil.
 You don’t know why it does what it does and there’s nothing you can do to stop it.
 Over time, we had more villains that fit this mold; Freddy Krueger, Jason Voorhees, and sure, I’ll throw in Leatherface as those films morphed into slashers in Reagan’s America.
-Still, Michael Meyers set the mold for the great slasher villain and is still the greatest.
+Still, Michael Meyers set the mold for the slasher villain and is still the greatest.
 To think pure evil is as simple as a man in coveralls and a William Shatner mask.
 You can’t help but wonder why someone didn’t crack it sooner.

 Our three female leads are thinly written but likable nonetheless.
 Nancy Kyes is the cynical Sheriff’s daughter Annie, b-movie veteran PJ Soles is the resident high school airhead Lynda and then there’s our brooding, intelligent heroine, Laurie Strode played by Jamie Lee Curtis.
 Laurie might be the best lead in a slasher movie ever.
 The character doesn’t make stupid decisions, she isn’t shallow or overly naive.
 She’s a smart young woman thrown into a terrible situation.
 It’s a great performance, which isn’t something usually associated with these kinds of films.
 Of course, there’s another performance in Halloween that’s practically unmatched in not only other slasher films but all other horror films.

 Donald Pleasance as Dr. Loomis is one of the great horror movie performances period.
-If there was a Hall of Fame he’d be in inaugural class.
+If there was a Hall of Fame he’d be in the inaugural class.
 He’d also be one of the few horror HEROES in said Hall.
 If you call a child psychologist who carries a gun a hero.
 Loomis who studied Michael for years is relentless in his pursuit of catching the crazed killer.
 Only he knows of Michael’s true evil as he digresses into brilliant monologues like this one:

 Loomis: I met him, 15 years ago; I was told there was nothing left; no reason, no conscience, no understanding in even the most rudimentary sense of life or death, of good or evil, right or wrong.
 I met this… six-year-old child with this blank, pale, emotionless face, and… the blackest eyes – the Devil’s eyes.
 I spent eight years trying to reach him, and then another seven trying to keep him locked up because I realized that what was living behind that boy’s eyes was purely and simply… evil.